maziaramzan80/Microsoft-Clone-using-HTML-CSS/README.md

 # 💻 Microsoft Homepage Clone

-A fully responsive **Microsoft Homepage Clone** built using **HTML5** and **CSS3**.
+A responsive **Microsoft Homepage Clone** built using **HTML5** and **CSS3**.
 This project recreates the modern Microsoft landing page with a clean user interface, responsive design, and pixel-perfect layout.
 It was developed to improve frontend development skills by practicing real-world website cloning techniques.

 ## ✨ Features

 - 🎨 Modern Microsoft-inspired UI
-- 📱 Fully responsive design for desktop, tablet, and mobile
-- 🧭 Responsive navigation bar
 - 🖼️ Hero banner section
 - 📦 Product cards with hover effects
 - 📢 Promotional banner section